PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Like Matomo, Plausible Analytics is focused on providing website analytics that don’t infringe on user privacy.
 That means Plausible doesn’t rely on cookies and is compliant with regulations such as GDPR.

 Unlike Matomo, Plausible is a very streamlined tool rather than a full-blown Google Analytics alternative.
-As a result it is a great fit for smaller teams who prefer ease of use to in-depth reporting.
+As a result it is a great fit for smaller teams who prefer ease of use to in-depth reporting, or hobby deployments if you just want basic analytics for a website or blog.

 ### Who is Plausible Analytics for?
 Plausible is intended for Marketing and Content teams who need to focus on specific SEO metrics.
 It's designed for use in small to medium businesses or teams.